 Investments in debt securities are interest-bearing assets.
-Because no active market exists for treasury bills and bonds, the fair value has been estimated using a discounted cash flow model based on a current yield curve appropriate for the remaining term to maturity and they are classified as Level 2.
+Because no active market exists for Kosovo Government Bonds, the fair value has been estimated using a discounted cash flow model based on a current yield curve appropriate for the remaining term to maturity and they are classified as Level 2.
+The fair value of Euro Bonds has been determined using quoted market prices and are classified as level 1.